Home / packaging / how to make custom packaging

 2. Select the Type of Packaging

-Choose the right type of packaging based on your product’s characteristics, purpose, and the preferences of your target audience to make functional custom packaging.
+Choose the right type of packaging based on the product’s characteristics, purpose, and the preferences of the target audience to make functional custom packaging.
 Common packaging types include boxes, bags, pouches, tubes, and wraps.
 Different packaging types serve different purposes.
 Primary packaging, such as bottles, pouches, wraps, or trays, directly contains and protects the product.
-It ensures functionality and safety for items like liquids, snacks, or fragile goods.
-Secondary packaging, like boxes, bags, or sleeves, is used to safely store, organize, and display products like cosmetics, food, candles, and toys.
+It assures functionality and safety for items like liquids, snacks, or fragile goods.
+Secondary packaging, like boxes, bags, or sleeves, can be used to safely store, organize, and display products like cosmetics, food, candles, and toys.

 The following image illustrates different types of packaging, including boxes, bags, mylar bags, tubes, and wraps, for various product packaging needs.